Film and Plot Synopsis

 The Factory Gates Open

-The next day, the eccentric Wonka greets the ticket holders and their guardians from the same factory gates that poor Charlie Bucket solemnly stared through those weeks ago.
+The next day, the eccentric Willy Wonka (Gene Wilder) greets the ticket holders and their guardians from the same factory gates that poor Charlie Bucket solemnly stared through those weeks ago.
 Wonka leads them inside the factory, and they sign a contract before the tour can begin.
 Wonka’s factory is straight out of a late 1960’s acid trip filled with rivers of chocolate, giant edible mushrooms, snozzberries that taste like actual snozzberries, and a collection of little orange men called Oompa-Loompas that are always good for a rehearsed song and dance that teach us a moral lesson.

 Wonka gives each child one Everlasting Gobstopper…the very same gobstopper that old Slugworth would kill to have, but as the tour continues one child after another has to leave because they fail to heed Wonka’s warnings.
 Augustus Gloop is the first to go after he falls into the chocolate river before an extraction pipe sucks him up to the Fudge Room.

 Next to go is Violet.
 Her gum-chewing addiction leads her to become a big blueberry when she tries to chew an experimental gum that tastes like a three course dinner.
 Veruca is gleefully dropped down a garbage chute after her temper tantrum in the Chocolate Golden Egg Sorting Room, and finally, Mike Teevee is reduced to an inch tall television star when he is shrunk by Willy’s “Wonkavision.”